 The shame of the childhood in certain cases is caused by parents who abandon their children by not giving them the love they deserve.
 The widowhood is caused by the effect that lack of love gets easily compensated by proxy love: the victim of lovelessness chooses someone else to act as proxy lover.
 And/or: the victim chooses to oppress him or herself with the same rejection he or she received before.
 The role of those parents can stay for a long time and continuously take the place of G-d’s love.

 And so we become widows.
-And/or we shop from one proxy lover to the next and are left behind as widows and widowers, not being able to establish a love relationship with Hashem in the center.
+And/or we shop from one proxy lover to the next and are left behind as widows and widowers, not being able to establish a love relationship with Adonai in the center.
 So we need to make G-d our husband, that is: the husband of our people.
 Which means to leave father and mother as it says in Genesis 2:24, Therefore a man will leave his father and his mother and he shall cleave unto his wife.
 And they shall be one flesh.

-If some of us are able to leave the lovelessness of their parents and become “one”, united, with Hashem, we also leave the expectations and the rejections, the condemnations and the control of our parents when they are alive, even when they died a long time ago.
+If some of us are able to leave the lovelessness of their parents and become “one”, united, with Adonai, we also leave the expectations and the rejections, the condemnations and the control of our parents when they are alive, even when they died a long time ago.
 And all of us need to leave our parents and exchange their care, or the lack thereof, with the care of our heavenly Father.

 The texts of this week aim at our souls, restoring and healing, comforting and strengthening them.
 We will learn to feel comfortable when we become assertive.
 We will feel that our souls deserve love and not the lack thereof, acceptance and not rejection, encouragement and not discouragement.
-This is the level of quality Hashem wants us to live on.
+This is the level of quality Adonai wants us to live on.